 headspace Knox is open Monday - Friday 9am-5pm.
 Phone and telehealth services are available.
 Our phone messages are checked regularly and are responded to as soon as possible.

 headspace Knox offers young people aged 12-25 a welcoming environment where they can access confidential and free mental health support, health advice, and general information.
 We are a team of friendly workers who specialise in youth wellbeing.

 - Thursday: 9:00am - 5:00pm

 - Sunday: Closed

 headspace Knox is operated by EACH.
-All headspace services are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Eastern Melbourne PHN.

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.

 Sexual health screenings on site or links to local services.

 Workers either on site or linked to the centre who can assist you with work or study opportunities.

 Centres have a range of programs and activities for young people.
 Just ask your centre what they have on.